-Excavation (and rock crushing if needed) would be conducted between 7 a.m. and 5 p.m.
+Excavation (and rock crushing if needed) would be typically conducted between 7 a.m. and 5 p.m.
 Monday through Friday.
+Note that mitigation measure MM N-1 limits construction hours to between 7 a.m. and 4:30 p.m. to be consistent with the development standards of the Montecito Community Plan.
 The maximum number of truck round trips for earth material export and other construction activities would be about 150 per day, with an average of less than 100 truck trips per day during earth material export.
 The anticipated local haul route is east on East Valley Road, then south on Sheffield Drive to U.S. Highway 101.
 However, road closures associated with implementation of the South Coast Highway 101 HOV Lanes Project, and ongoing roadway resurfacing projects to repair damage from the January 9, 2018 debris flow may require alternative routes between East Valley Road and U.S. Highway 101 which may include San Ysidro Road or Hot Springs Road (see Figure 3-6).